Start codon: Engineered start codons

-Engineered initiator tRNAs (tRNAfMet2 with CUA anticodon) have been used to initiate translation at the amber stop codon UAG.
-This type of engineered tRNA is called a nonsense suppressor tRNA because it suppresses the translation stop signal that normally occurs at UAG codons.
+Engineered initiator tRNA (tRNA, changed from a MetY tRNA) have been used to initiate translation at the amber stop codon UAG in E. coli.
+Initiation with this tRNA not only inserts the traditional formylmethionine, but also formylglutamine, as glutamyl-tRNA synthase also recognizes the new tRNA.
+(Recall from above that the bacterial translation initiation system does not specifically check for methionine, only the formyl modification).
 One study has shown that the amber initiator tRNA does not initiate translation to any measurable degree from genomically-encoded UAG codons, only plasmid-borne reporters with strong upstream Shine-Dalgarno sites.